armonluck/reading-notes/class3.md

 3. command: `git push origin main`
     - Sends/Pushes changes from VS Code terminal on my computer up to the GitHub server.

-Exclamation marks will break code unless needed for a specific function
+Exclamation marks will break code unless needed for a specific function.

-- command: `git pull origin main`
+1. command: `git pull origin main`
-    - Pulls changes from GitHub down to our computer (aka VSCODE)
+    - Pulls changes from GitHub down to our computer which can then be edited on VS Code

 ### *"Git"uations*